warp-contracts/academy/warp-academy-docs/tutorials/pst/deployment/deployment.md

 As mentioned earlier, we will deploy our contract to the Arweave mainnet, using Warp Sequencer and Warp bundled contracts deployment.
 You will notice that it is very similar to how we deployed the contract to ArLocal.
-We just need to write a NodeJS script which will generate Arweave wallet, read, contract source and initial state files and deploy the contract to the mainnet.
+We just need to write a NodeJS script which will generate Arweave wallet, read contract source and initial state files and deploy the contract to the mainnet.

 Head to [challenge/src/tools/deploy-contract.ts](https://github.com/warp-contracts/warp-academy/blob/main/warp-academy-pst/challenge/src/tools/deploy-contract.ts) and add the following code.